vj97-varkey/assignment/README.md

-# assignment
+# ASSESSMENT
-Includes assigments for datascience
+Includes ASSESSMENT  AND PROJECT for DATA SCIENCE AND MACHINE LEARNING